isc-projects/bind9/doc/notes/notes-current.rst

 ~~~~~~~~~~~~~~~~

 - Support for compiling and running BIND 9 natively on Windows has been
   completely removed.
-The last release branch that has working Windows
+The last stable release branch that has working
-  support is BIND 9.16. :gl:`#2690`
+  Windows support is BIND 9.16. :gl:`#2690`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- IP fragmentation on outgoing UDP sockets has been disabled.
-Errors from sending DNS messages larger than the specified path MTU are properly handled;
+- IP fragmentation has been disabled for outgoing UDP sockets.
+Errors triggered by sending DNS messages larger than the specified path MTU are properly handled by sending empty DNS replies with the ``TC`` (TrunCated) bit set, which forces DNS clients to fall back to TCP.
-  ``named`` now sends back empty DNS messages with the TC (TrunCated) bit set, forcing the DNS client to fall back to TCP.  :gl:`#2790`
+  :gl:`#2790`

 - DNS over HTTPS support can be disabled at the compile time via the new configuration option ``--disable-doh``.
 This allows BIND 9 to be